rsdc2/haskell-odt/README.md

 So far I have only tested this process on Linux (Ubuntu), not Windows or MacOS.
 You can install with [Stack](https://docs.haskellstack.org/en/stable/).
 I installed Haskell and Stack with [GHCup](https://www.haskell.org/ghcup/).

+## Build and test environment

+Haskell ODT Writer has been built and tested on GHC 9.4.7 using Stack 2.11.1.

 ### 1. Clone and `cd` into the repo

 ```